 February 3 is a minor celebration everywhere in Italy.
 Saint Biagio is the saint of the throat.
 It's a tradition to eat leftover panettone with a glass of wine to bless your throat.
 In some places, Saint Biagio Day is celebrated with parades, music, a special mass, or bonfires.
 In Mugnano di Napoli, near Naples, there's a massive fireworks display as its the home of one of the biggest fireworks companies in Italy.

 Almond Blossom Fair

 The Almond Blossom Festival (Festa del Fiore del Mandorlo) in Agrigento, Sicily, is a weeklong festival from the first through the second Sunday in February.
 The fair is combined with an International Folklore Festival with music, singing, parades, puppet shows, and open-air performances.
 Traditional Sicilian sweets made with almonds and almond paste are served.
 Balconies are decorated with flowers, and people often wear colorful costumes.
 The finale includes a Sicilian cart parade and fireworks.

 Valentine's Day, February 14, is not celebrated as fanatically as it is in the United States, but lovers do give lots of flowers and candy.
-The Umbrian town of Terni, who claim Saint Valentino as their patron saint, celebrate with a torchlight parade.
+The Umbrian town of Terni, which claims Saint Valentino as its patron saint, celebrates with a torchlight parade.

 Saint Faustino's Day

 Saint Faustino's Day, February 15, commemorates the saint adopted by single people in Italy.
-If you see a sign for a Saint Faustino Day party, it's most likely a party for singles.
-Saint Faustino is actually the patron saint of Brescia.
+If you see a sign for a San Faustino party, it's most likely a party for singles.
+San Faustino is actually the patron saint of Brescia.